South Africa national rugby union team: Rankings

 South Africa is one of the most successful rugby union teams in history.
 When the ranking system was first introduced in October 2003, South Africa were ranked sixth.
 Their ranking fluctuated until their victory in the 2007 Rugby World Cup briefly sent them to the summit of the rankings.

-Overall, the South African Springboks and the New Zealand All Blacks have held the number 1 ranking in the world rankings since its introduction in October 2003 for just over 94% of the time (with the New Zealand All Blacks holding the top spot for just over 70% of the time and the South African Springboks holding the top spot for just over 24% of that time).
+Overall, the South African Springboks and the New Zealand All Blacks have held the number 1 ranking in the world rankings since its introduction in October 2003 for just over 90% of the time (with the New Zealand All Blacks holding the top spot for over 60% of the time and the South African Springboks holding the top spot over 25% of the time).
 The remaining time at the top of the world rankings are shared between the leading Northern Hemisphere teams, England (the only Northern Hemisphere team to win a World Cup title in 2003), Wales, France and Ireland.

-The South African Springboks are the only team to have won the Rugby World Cup four times, with each being in 1995, 2007, 2019 and 2023 respectively.
+The South African Springboks are the only team to have won the Rugby World Cup four times, in 1995, 2007, 2019 and 2023 respectively, after being sanctioned from playing in the first 2 competitions.
 The New Zealand All Blacks have won the title in 1987, 2011 and 2015.
 The Springboks currently have an overall winning % against all nations (including the British and Irish Lions) except for the New Zealand All Blacks.